 The Nintendo Switch Lite is a dedicated handheld gaming system that doesn't have removable Joy-Cons, can't dock to a TV, doesn't include motion controls, and doesn't include a kickstand.
-The lack of motion controls and removable controllers, in particular, make it so that the Switch Lite has issues playing some of the best Nintendo Switch games, whether that be the small number of Switch games that don't support handheld mode and the much larger number of games that rely on motion controls will be trickier to play on the new console.
+The lack of motion controls and removable controllers, in particular, make it so that the Switch Lite has issues playing some of the best Nintendo Switch games, whether that be the small number of Switch games that don't support handheld mode or the much larger number of games that rely on motion controls and Joy-Con waving.

-Note that you can pair a Pro Controller or Joy-Cons to the Switch Lite, so you can still play most of these games as long as you have either of those controller options handy.
-Since there is no kickstand on the Switch Lite, you'll need a stand to prop up your gaming system.
+Now, if you pair a Pro Controller or Joy-Cons to the Switch Lite you can still play most of these games.
+However, since there is no kickstand on the smaller Switch, you'll need a stand to prop up your gaming system.

 Here are all of the games that either don't support handheld mode or are less convenient to play in handheld mode.
-When you're done looking at game that don't work as well in handheld mode, feel free to check out our list of the best games to play on Nintendo Switch Lite.
+Alternatively, we also have a list of the best games to play on Nintendo Switch Lite.
 We can also help you learn how to pair Joy-Cons or a Pro Controller to the Nintendo Switch Lite.

 Switch games that don't support handheld mode

 These are the games the you must attach external Joy-Cons to in order to play on Nintendo Switch Lite.

 The fun mini-games offered in this silly multiplayer use technology that you won't find in the Switch Lite.
 For instance, some of these mini-games rely on HD rumble, while others require you to swing around a detached Joy-Con.
 As we previously mentioned, the Switch Lite doesn't have HD rumble, and the Joy-Cons don't detach.
 You can still play this game on the smaller Switch, but you'll need to pair a set of Joy-Cons to it.
 Having a stand also makes it easier for every player to see what's happening on screen.